Cosmic rays and random magnetic traps: Basic equations and test particle simulations

 The number density of particles obtained through the sampling of their trajectories in a finite domain is subject to a bias discussed in Appendix~\ref{aADF} since longer trajectories contribute more strongly to the resulting value of $\ncr$ than shorter trajectories.
 This effect is pronounced for regular magnetic field configurations where the length of magnetic lines that fit into a finite simulation domain can vary significantly from one line to another.
 As explained there, we compensate this bias by using the reflecting boundary conditions where the particle velocity is reversed when it reaches the boundary.
 In the case of a random magnetic field, most magnetic lines have similar length when the computational domain is big enough.
 Therefore, useful results can also be obtained using the alternative boundary conditions, whereby particles that leave the domain are re-injected at random interior positions within the injection region.

 Populating the magnetic field lines with a sufficient number of particles to obtain statistically meaningful results for the particle number density is challenging, especially in a random magnetic field and when the injection is inhomogeneous.
 A delicate task here is to obtain enough magnetic field lines connected to the inhomogeneous source so that particles can propagate to the magnetic trap in the interior.
 In the case of a simple field structure, its larger scale of variation renders this task easier, compared to the case of the random field which lacks a large-scale mean field.
-In order to study the effect of inhomogeneous injection on mirroring structures in random fields, we define the spherical shell around the trap in such a way that there are field lines connecting both these regions.
+In order to study the effect of inhomogeneous injection on mirroring structures in random fields, we define a spherical shell around the trap in such a way that there are field lines connecting both these regions.
+(The spherical shell region does not represent any specific source or sources, but rather represents a `bath' of sources, external to the internal region being studied.)
 Appropriate radii of the spherical-shell injection region were adopted after a few trials.
+The spherical geometry of the source allows for the maximum number of magnetic field lines connecting the source and the trap.
+We expect the results to be similar in the case of other inhomogeneous source conditions, if enough particles are populated and propagated along the field lines connecting the trap and the source.
+To demonstrate the consistency of the results obtained, we also consider a test case for the isolated random trap with a point source in the middle of the box,$(x,y,z)=(0,0,0) \,\rm pc$.